BA or BSc degree obtained;

 This seminar addresses, for example, the study of ancient DNA to explore the biological relationships between individuals and populations; to determine the sex of individuals on whom traditional methods do not work (such as young individuals), and to identify ancient pathogens and explore their dispersal patterns.

 Basic knowledge of the theoretical background of different methods applied in bio-molecular research;

 Knowledge of the wide range of applications of isotopic data in modern bioarchaeological research being aware of the potentials as well as the restrictions of the different methods.

 Course schedule details can be found in the RMA and RMSc time schedule.

 Lectures with practical exercises, discussion meetings, assignments, and reading list.

 The course load will be distributed as follows:

-lectures and practical exercises + discussion meetings (2 ects);
+Lectures and practical exercises + discussion meetings (2 ec);

 Participation in discussions;